AshLaw96/Nomad-Nation/README.md

 When a user first opens the app, they will land on the home page, where they will see a brief overview of the app's purpose and features.
 This introduction will include links to direct new users to the registration page and existing users to the login page.
 At the top of the home page, there will be a navigation icon that users can click to open a navigation bar with links to other sections of the app.

 Once a user has either created a new account or logged into an existing one, they will be redirected to the dashboard.
 The dashboard layout will vary depending on whether the user is a customer or an owner but will follow the same overall structure, with tailored content for each role.
-After logging in, a secondary navigation bar will appear, providing quick access to tabs such as Account, Bookings, Listings, and Notifications.
+After logging in, a secondary navigation bar will appear, providing quick access to tabs such as Account, Bookings and Listings.
 The dashboard's main section will feature various content areas, each accompanied by a slideshow of images and links to corresponding pages.
 A search bar will also be available, allowing users to quickly find specific actions, such as editing their personal details, contacting another user, or booking a caravan stay.

 On the Account page, users will be able to update their personal information, modify payment details, change preferences, or review the app’s privacy and data management policies alongside other information.
 Customers can then proceed to the Caravan Listings page, where they will be able to browse all available caravans.
 Each listing will include a detailed description and a gallery of images that users can scroll through.
 To help customers narrow their search, filters will be available, allowing them to focus on specific criteria, such as the caravan’s size, location, or available amenities.
 Additionally, a search bar will enable customers to input a specific caravan ID to be taken directly to that caravan’s details.